top of page

 ABOUT

-Multidistrict litigation (MDL) is a special procedure where cases that share some common issues of fact are consolidated before one federal district court judge for the purpose of coordinating or consolidating discovery and other pre-trial proceedings.
+On December 1st, 2025, the first Federal Rule of Civil Procedure (FRCP) ever developed specifically to govern multidistrict litigation (MDL) proceedings took effect.
+MDLs are a special procedure where cases that share some common issues of fact are consolidated before one federal district court judge for the purpose of coordinating or consolidating discovery and other pre-trial proceedings.

 WHAT PEOPLE ARE SAYING